TolgaKara/digital-cv/README.md

 _Increased productivity of freelancers by developed an automatic time tracking application._

-- Interviewed 40+ developers to clarified the needs of developers.
+- Interviewed 40+ students to clarify the needs of the application.
-- Researched to the relationship between time tracking and productivity.
+- Researched the relationship between time tracking and productivity.
 - Designed a web application with UI & UX in mind.

 _**Technologies used:**_ Django, PostgreSQL & Bootstrap 4

 **[NoiceJobs](https://github.com/NoiceJobs/NoiceJobs)**

-_Job platform which ease an up the process of finding qualified developers and qualified companies._
+_Job platform which simplilfies the process of finding qualified developers and qualified companies._

 - Teamed up with 2 excellent and motivated students.
 - Defined low-fidelity prototypes to illustrated 4 key features of the application.